kopavel/KiCadLogicalSchemeSimulator/stuff/examples/counters/README.md

 **Sequential counters with LED, ideal for speed test.**

-On an Intel i-3770s, this schema achieved approximately 520 MHz.
+On an Intel i-3770s, this schema achieved approximately 690 MHz.

-For comparison, [Digital](https://github.com/hneemann/Digital) on the same hardware achieved approximately 90 times less speed.
+For comparison, [_Digital_](https://github.com/hneemann/Digital) on the same hardware achieved more than 100 times less speed.
-However, important to note that [Digital](https://github.com/hneemann/Digital) and this project have different schema building principles, which may affect simulation speed.
+However, important to note that _Digital_ and this project have different schema building principles, which may affect simulation speed.
-Additionally, this project provides real-time feedback on achieved frequency, while [Digital](https://github.com/hneemann/Digital) doesn't offer this feature.
+Additionally, this project provides real-time feedback on achieved frequency, while _Digital_ doesn't offer this feature.
-This leads to the necessity of using a clock for speed measurement in Digital, which is not very accurate.
+This leads to the necessity of using a clock for speed measurement in _Digital_, which is not very accurate.
 ![Digital](img/digital.png)

 for start use counters gradle task